Toggle Contrast

 This is committed by those who are categorised or purporting to be a commercial entity and may include;

-• Being deliberately overcharged for goods or services or being asked to part with money under false pretences.
+- Being deliberately overcharged for goods or services or being asked to part with money under false pretenses.

 Advice and Signposting